-Careful consideration of all aspects of a remodeling or construction project before beginning can save money and time, and ensure it fulfills expectations – and planning a home addition, whether a solid build, a sunroom or conservatory, is no exception.
+Careful consideration of all aspects of a home renovation or construction project before beginning can save money and time, and ensure it fulfils expectations – and planning a home addition, whether a solid build, a sunroom or conservatory, is no exception.
 These are the factors to explore.

 Where do I start when adding an addition to my home?

 Begin the process of planning a home addition by asking yourself some questions, recommends Bailey Carson, home care expert at Angi (opens in new tab):

 - What problem am I looking to solve?

 - How should the room look and feel?

 - Who am I willing to work with to complete the project?